 I was moved again when I visited Zambia to attend a hotly anticipated meeting with the Secretary for Mines concerning the new procedures manual.
 At the meeting I happened upon a delegation of women in colorful garb from an array of African nations.
 They all told me they were so grateful for the Compulsory Sterilization and Abortion Program that is now serving women and their families in every single African nation.
 The Prosperity or Bese Saka Program has succeeded where Western aid programs had conspicuously failed.
 It’s hard to believe not so long ago unlicensed reproduction was still permitted with no regulatory oversight whatsoever.
 A young woman came up to me after a talk I was asked to give and embraced me with tears in her eyes, so thankful for the truly effective Bese Saka Program.

 I also met with my close friend Ambassador Wu and toured briefly the destruction in the Central African State caused by the stubbornness of the old regime.
 We shared a luncheon (plate after plate of shrimp with a delicious mayonnaise-based dipping sauce) with the renowned soldier-scholar General Tran who served in an advisory capacity during the conflict.
 True to form we found him very concentrate his book Beyond Good and Evil at the hotel bar.
 We were all happy to see the old backward anti-homosexual anti-abortion government toppled.
+The price has been high, but the price is worth it.
 It took sanctions and a bombing campaign – when will they realize resistance is futile?
-All the devastation – so upsetting.
+All the devastation – so upsetting!
 I would go through sleepless nights after my C.A.S. tour.
 Individuals who really knew me saw me going through that pain and I received many comforting contacts.